padmanabhananand/cybergis-compute-example-template/README.md

 }
 ```

-## Contact Compute team
+## Contact CyberGIS team
-For security reasons, all the repos that can be run on CyberGIS compute must be verified by the Compute team.
+For security reasons, all the repos that can be run on CyberGIS compute must be verified by the CyberGIS team.
 For this example, we have already verified your repo, but ordinarily you would need to reach out at this point in the process.

 ## Run your code!
 Now, you can head over to CyberGISX to run your code.
 Make a new notebook and add this code